NayakantiSpandana/ChordVault-legal/privacy-policy.md

 ---

 ## 3. Data Storage & Security
-- Your data is securely stored on Amazon Web Services (AWS) infrastructure.
+- Your data is securely stored on protected servers.
 - Passwords are hashed and never stored in plain text.
 - We use industry-standard encryption for data in transit and at rest.